Galium odoratum

-It owes its sweet smell to the odoriferous agent coumarin, and is sometimes used as a flavouring agent due to its chemical content.

 Description

-The leaves are simple, lanceolate, glabrous, 2–5 cm long, and borne in whorls of 6–9.
+A herbaceous plant, it grows to 25–50 cm long, often lying flat on the ground or supported by other plants.
+The leaves are simple, lanceolate, glabrous, 2–5 cm long, and borne in whorls of six to nine.
 The small (4–7 mm diameter) flowers are produced in cymes, each white with four petals joined together at the base.
-The fruits are 2–4 mm diameter, produced singly, and each is covered in tiny hooked bristles which help disperse them by sticking temporarily to clothing and animal fur.
+The fruits are 2–4 mm in diameter, produced singly, and each is covered in tiny, hooked bristles, which help disperse them by sticking temporarily to clothing and animal fur.

+It owes its sweet smell to the presence of the compound coumarin.

+Distribution and habitat

+The plant is native to much of Europe from Spain and Ireland to Russia, as well as Western Siberia, Turkey, Iran, the Caucasus, China, and Japan.
+It is also sparingly naturalised in scattered locations in the United States and Canada.

+Ecology

 This plant prefers partial to full shade in moist, rich soils.
-In dry summers it needs frequent watering.
+In dry summers, it needs frequent watering.
 Propagation is by crown division, separation of the rooted stems, or digging up of the barely submerged perimeter stolons.
 It is ideal as a groundcover or border accent in woody, acidic gardens where other shade plants fail to thrive.
-Deer and chickens avoid eating it (Northeast US).
+In the northeast United States, deer and chickens avoid eating it.